j-cob44/skystorm_unity2d/README.md

 Features: <br />
 - Powerups
-- 8 Waves with a final boss
+- 8 Waves with a final boss, then transitions to endless gameplay
 - Steam integration on steam build
 - Endless mode after completing the game once